deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table shows the self-prediction accuracy of multiple language models on various behavior properties before and after self-prediction training, demonstrating generalization to held-out datasets.
+> The table shows the self-prediction accuracy of multiple models on a set of behavior properties before and after self-prediction training, demonstrating generalization to held-out datasets.

 {{< table-caption >}}